choosehappy/CohortFinder/README.md

 # Quality Control Metrics Generation

-Please see  [Histoqc](https://github.com/choosehappy/HistoQC), this is an open-source quality control tool for digital pathology slides.
+Please see  [Histoqc](https://github.com/choosehappy/HistoQC) and [MRQy](https://github.com/ccipd/MRQy/), these are 2 open-source quality control tools for digital pathology slides and imaging data.
 We use the quality control metrics it generates.